mladen/mladen/README.md

 > Important:
 >
 > If you share similar interests and would like to discuss these fascinating areas (or even collaborate on a project) feel free to contact me.
 I'd be delighted to speak with you.
 My email is mladen dot krivacevic at <the biggest search engine> dot com.

+> p.s.
+Yes, I HAVE used tables in Markdown for styling.
+It was easier than to write CSS.
+I'll fix it later :smile:.
+Also, I'm open to suggestions.